 - Significant uplift in customer satisfaction

-Comcast’s success shows how AI, when deployed to enhance not replace human intelligence, can rewire customer experience outcomes across efficiency, loyalty, and experience quality.
+Comcast’s success shows how AI, when deployed to enhance, not replace, human intelligence, can rewire customer experience outcomes across efficiency, loyalty, and experience quality.

 Smart automation in manufacturing & distribution: Reinventing customer experience from the core

-In 2025, manufacturing and distribution leaders are no longer optimizing solely for cost and scale, they’re optimizing for experience.
+In 2025, manufacturing and distribution leaders are no longer optimizing solely for cost and scale; they’re optimizing for experience.
 AI, automation, and connected systems have become essential tools to bridge the gap between operational efficiency and customer satisfaction.

 Forward-looking manufacturers now use smart automation to: